AsherTeo/MR-Beast-Data-Analytics/README.md

 - Extraction of data from YouTube API using Python.
 - Data wrangling with the `pandas` library.
 - Statistical analysis and data visualization.
+- Utilization of `nltk` and `strings` libraries for data cleaning and NLP tasks.
 - User-friendly interface for easy exploration.

 ## How to Use